dovecot/documentation/source/configuration_manual/sieve/file.rst

 ``name`` is retrieved by reading a file from that directory with the file name ``name.sieve``.

-When this location type is involved in a :ref:`plugin-sieve-setting-sieve_before` or :ref:`plugin-sieve-setting-sieve_after` script sequence and the location points to a directory, all files in that directory with a ``.sieve`` extension are part of the sequence.
+When this location type is involved in a :pigeonhole:ref:`sieve_before` or :pigeonhole:ref:`sieve_after` script sequence and the location points to a directory, all files in that directory with a ``.sieve`` extension are part of the sequence.
 The sequence order of the scripts in that directory is determined by the file names, using a normal 8bit per-character comparison.